floragunncom/search-guard-docs/_content/_docs_audit_logging/auditlogging_storage.md

 searchguard.audit.threadpool.size: <integer>
 ```

 The default setting is `10`.
-Setting this value to `0` disables the thread pool completey, and the events are logged synchronously.
+Setting this value to `0` disables the thread pool completely, and the events are logged synchronously.

 The maximum queue length per thread can also be configured: